Esther R. Sanger: Biography

-Sanger was born Esther Hicks in 1926 and raised in foster homes.
+Sanger was born Esther Hicks, November 29, 1925 and raised in foster homes.
+In 2025 her family was in possession of a birth certificate owned by Esther that stated her birth year was 1923.
+But, it also showed that Esther crossed out 1923 and wrote in red ink 1925.
 As a teen she happened to meet Bertha Munro, the dean of Eastern Nazarene College, who arranged for her to attend ENC's academy.
 She earned a literature degree at ENC and later trained as a nurse at St. Vincent's Hospital in Bridgeport, Connecticut.
 She married and raised three children while working part-time as a nurse and as a columnist for the Quincy Register.

 Since her college days, Sanger had felt called to missionary service.
 She was in her fifties when she became extremely ill and nearly died.
 The experience motivated her to change her life; as she put it, "to hang onto the real and let go of the phony."
 She returned to ENC and earned a B.A. in social work in 1979, and an M.A. in family counseling in 1982.

 Soon after earning her B.A., she started a simple hotline by posting handwritten flyers on telephone poles and in subways and laundromats, which read, "Do you have problems?
 I'll be glad to help," followed by her home phone number.
 She walked the streets and personally handed out the flyers to homeless people.
 Many of the requests she received were for food, so she began serving hot meals out of her family camper van.
 As demand increased during the Reagan years due to cuts in Aid to Families with Dependent Children, she asked Quincy officials to help her feed the homeless, and was told, "There are no homeless people in Quincy."
 To raise their awareness, she began parking her van in front of City Hall where officials could look out their office windows and see her serving long queues of homeless people.
 Eventually the food service moved to the basement of the United First Parish Church in Quincy Center.
 Over the years, with donations from local churches, businesses, and residents, tens of thousands of hot meals have been served.